jankdc/brandwatch-developers-docs/integrating-with-vizia/option-views.md

 Displays a dropdown of the categories associated with the chosen data source.
 Returns the category or categories selected as `category`.

 ## CombinedBundleAuthOptionsView
 Displays a list of auth providers specified in `manifest.json`, where each provider displays a list of existing tokens, as well as the option to add a new one.
-Returns the option as a `tokens` map where each key is the provider's name that maps to the currently selected access token.
+Returns the option as a `tokens` map where each key is a provider's name that maps to its currently selected access token.

 ## CombinedQueryControlsNoCategoryFiltersOptionsView
 The same as **CombinedQueryControlsOptionsView**, but without the category filters.